-Answer Sample 3: New College Grad / Fresher
+Why should We Hire You Example #3: New College Grad / Fresher

 “I have the experience and the attitude to excel in this production assistant position.
 I have almost two years of television production experience — including two summers interning at The Ellen Show, where I was exposed to all aspects of TV production and worked so hard the first summer that they invited me back for a second summer and gave me more responsibilities.
 During my senior year at UC San Diego, I have been working part-time for a production company, where I have served in an assistant role but also recently had the chance to help edit several episodes.
 I have a reputation for getting things done — and with a smile on my face.

 That’s because I love working in the television industry and am excited to learn and get experience in every way possible.”

 Why We Like It:

 This candidate has some nice internship and part-time experience, but he’s a new college grad and doesn’t have any full-time positions to talk about.

 This answer highlights the experience that he does have (and the fact that he performed well — he was invited back to his internship and was given an opportunity to edit at his part-time job).

 He also expresses his enthusiasm for the job and his strong work ethic.
 These qualities are important for an entry-level hire, who will likely be doing quite a bit of grunt work at first.
 Overall, it’s a great answer to the “why should we hire you?” interview question.

 Common mistakes when answering the “Why Should We Hire You?” question

 Ask any salesperson.
 It’s tough to close a deal in a buyer’s market.
 It’s the same thing in interviews – many candidates sabotage themselves with avoidable mistakes.